-Applicant Location Item Estimated Costs Comments/Recommendations

-Cr Maluish Bill Hemsley Park Gardener's Shed - To be incorporated with DoW Water Grant as a shed is itemised in this project.
+Applicant Location Item Estimated Costs Comments/Recommendations Cr Maluish Bill Hemsley Park Gardener's Shed - To be incorporated with DoW Water Grant as a shed is itemised in this project.
 Mower & Catcher - Defer for 18/19 and allow time to determine need.
-Revisit in 19/20 Budget

-Edger \$2,000 Increase P&G Tools budget in

-Whipper Snipper 18/19

-20L Back Pack

-Sprayer

-Blower/Vac

-Shovels, rakes, broom,

-tools, etc.

-Employ Cleaner for BHPCC (including Public Toilets).
+Revisit in 19/20 Budget Edger Whipper Snipper \$2,000 Increase P&G Tools budget in 18/19 20L Back Pack Sprayer Blower/Vac Shovels, rakes, broom, tools, etc. Employ Cleaner for BHPCC (including Public Toilets).
 TBD Include into 18/19 BHP Maintenance Budget.

-Additional P&G Staff time for BHPCC

-gardens & surrounds and the more regular mowing of whole

-Reserve area, Bridle

-Paths, Dolby Creek, etc.

-Rubbish Collection from BHPCC TBD Additional funds to be allocated for Tox Free collection service.
+Additional P&G Staff time for BHPCC gardens & surrounds and the more regular mowing of whole Reserve area, Bridle Paths, Dolby Creek, etc. Rubbish Collection from BHPCC TBD Additional funds to be allocated for Tox Free collection service.

-River Sand in \$3,000 Allocation made to pla ce river
+River Playgrour Sand nd in \$3,000 Estimate only.
+More accurate cost to be sand i on made into all und area to pla the ce river Nature obtained

-Playgrou nd Estimate sand into all the Nature

-only.
-More Playground area

-accurate cost

-to be

-obtained